England Hockey accused of 'institutional bias'

 The governing body was found to have broken its own rules when investigating Barford Tigers Hockey Club over complaints by two other clubs.

-The chairman of the Birmingham-based club, Gurmej Pawar, has written to England Hockey accusing it of a "shocking abuse of power" after an appeal panel quashed the sanctions.
+Gurmej Pawar, the chairman of the Birmingham-based club, has written to England Hockey accusing it of a "shocking abuse of power" after an appeal panel quashed the sanctions.

-"It has become clear that there were shortcomings in the initial process, and we at England Hockey are saddened and disappointed by this and recognise that the process needs to be reviewed and changed," England Hockey chief executive Nick Pink said in a statement.
+In a statement, England Hockey chief executive Nick Pink said: "It has become clear that there were shortcomings in the initial process, and we at England Hockey are saddened and disappointed by this and recognise that the process needs to be reviewed and changed."

 Charges were originally brought against Barford Tigers for a breach of England Hockey's code of ethics and behaviour.